RivasMario/WorkingScripts/Linux_Basics_for_Hackers_notes.md

 while in top pressing H or ? key will bring up a list of interactive commands, pressing Q will quit top

 Managing Processes
+Hackers run multiple jobs at the same time.
+Learning how to manage them is critcal

+Changing Process Priority with nice

+nice = uses nice to suggest to kernel priority of proceses running "how nice you are to other users on the system, by using or not most of the resources"

+the values range from -20 to +19, high nice value is good to other users, low nice value is not nice to others

+value of process is inherited by parent process, owner/user of process can lower priority but not increase. only root/superusers can set arbitrary nice value

+nice command increments value
+renice wants and absolute value for niceness

+nice -n -10 /bin/slowprocess
+nice -n 10 /bin/slowprocess

+renice = changes nice level to specific level, requires process PID

+renice 20 6996

+like nice any user can give a process a lower priority, only root can give it a higher priority

+you can use top to change priority as well by pressing R and providing nice value with PID

+Killing Processes